ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 -19 modulo -12 = -19 - (-12) * 1 = -7
 ```

-Now consider cases when the signs of the dividend and the divisor differ.
-Here are the results:
+Let's change the signs of the dividend and divisor.
+Then you get the following pairs of numbers: 19, -12 and -19, 12.
+If you calculate the division remainder and modulo for them, you get these results:
 {line-numbers: false}
 ```
 19 % -12 = 19 - (-12) * (-1) = 7